-Alice’s Tea Cup, which is themed after Alice in Wonderland, has three Manhattan locations.
-The one we visited, Chapter II, is located on the East Side at 156 East 64th Street (at Lexington Avenue).
-It was just a short walk from the Central Park Zoo.
-Although the restaurant was busy, our timing was perfect, as we only had to wait 5 minutes for a table for 3.
+Alice’s Tea Cup, which is themed after Alice in Wonderland, has two Manhattan locations.
+The one we visited, Alice’s Tea Cup Chapter II, is located on the East Side at 156 East 64th Street (at Lexington Avenue).
+It was just a short walk from the Central Park Zoo, where we had spent the morning.
+I pulled up the maps app on my phone, and we walked right to the restaurant from the zoo.

 The restaurant offers snacks, afternoon tea (served all day), breakfast (only during the week), brunch (on the weekends) and light lunch, as well as a children’s menu.
 Our server was friendly and helpful, especially when it came to my daughter’s tree nut allergy, and helped us navigate the menu.
 When my kids each wanted to try the same flavor scone, he recommended that I just start with one for them to share.
 Gluten-free and vegan menu options are clearly marked on the menu.

 I chose to get the Nibble, a one-person tea service that includes a pot of tea, sandwich, scone, and cookies.
 Despite the name, it was quite a bit of food, and the server was happy to get me a to-go bag so I could bring the cookies home.
 Surprisingly, my kids were pretty full after their half-scone each, so they didn’t even order lunch.
 I appreciated the recommendation to stick with only one scone between the two of them.

 Alice’s Tea Cup Chapter 2 is the largest location, and also offers a large tea menu, as well as wines, cocktails, and tea-infused cocktails.